rbadri91/Foodhub/README.md

+#Foodhub

-Thsi is a web application built entirly using Python, Django web framework, and Postgres to help people locate a good restaurant nearby and order food to either get it deliverd or picjked up.
+This is a web application built entirly using Python, Django web framework, and Postgres to help people locate a good restaurant nearby and order food to either get it deliverd or picjked up.
 I am using EatStreet API for getting information about the restaurant s which include the restaurant timings and menu details.

 This project consists of 2 internal applications